Greece Moments Greece Moments

 #3 Coastal towns of Batsi and Gavrio

-On the west side of the island, you will take the ferry to land for the first time in Gavrio.
-The unspectacular harbour town, which is located in a sheltered bay, offers a few taverns and cafés, supermarkets and car rental companies.
-During our stay, Gavrio was only an arrival and departure station.
+On the west side of the island, the ferry brings you to Gavrio as your first port of call.
+The unspectacular harbour town, set in a sheltered bay, offers a few tavernas and cafés, supermarkets and car rental companies.
+During our stay, Gavrio was no more than an arrival and departure point.

 gavrio hafen andros